MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

               secretProviderClass: yelb
 ```

 The script utilizes the `yelb.yml` YAML manifest for deploying the application, and the `ingress.yml` for creating the ingress object.
-If you are using an [Azure Public DNS Zone](/azure/dns/public-dns-overview) for domain name resolution, you can employ the `04-configure-dns.sh` script.
+If you use an [Azure Public DNS Zone](/azure/dns/public-dns-overview) for domain name resolution, you can employ the `04-configure-dns.sh` script.
 This script associates the public IP address of the NGINX ingress controller with the domain used by the ingress object, which exposes the `yelb-ui` service.
-In detail, the script does the following:
+The script performs the following steps:

 1. Retrieves the public address of the Azure Public IP used by the frontend IP configuration of the Application Gateway.
 2. Checks if an A record exists for the subdomain used by the `yelb-ui` service.
-3. If the A record does not exist, the script creates it.
+3. If the A record doesn't exist, the script creates it.

 ```bash
 #!/bin/bash